After Selling, Your Work Is Only Half Done

 [Ed.
 Note: Protecting your wealth is about more than getting in and out of the market at the right time.
 It means keeping your portfolio balanced.

 Keep your money safe during these shaky times by making smart investment choices.
 Companies with strong fundamentals are best equipped to withstand major market changes.
-But don't be afraid of fluctuations in the market.
-These movements can offer you the perfect opportunity to profit .]
+But don’t be afraid of fluctuations in the market.]